madpiano/2019-432/quizzes/README.md

 - Grades for Quiz 1 are posted to [the Homework Roster](http://bit.ly/432-2019-homework-results) at http://bit.ly/432-2019-homework-results.
 You'll need your homework code, which Dr. Love emailed you on 2019-02-07.
 - The answer sketch includes detailed grading information, and is available to you now.
+- The maximum possible grade on the quiz was 60 points.
+- The highest score achieved was 55.5/60.
+The mean was 46 and the median score was 48.5.
+- Over the break, I will extend two honors opportunities.
+Details to come.

+1. Successful completion of the first opportunity will increase your score a bit on the quiz, and will be open to anyone who wants to take advantage of it, and in fact, I hope **everyone** does it.
+2. The second opportunity will include the first but also something more extensive, will come with the potential for a larger increase in your quiz score, but will be restricted to those who scored below 50/60 on the quiz initially.

 ## Quiz 2